hacksu/the-modern-web-via-vue/readme.md

 So, HTML is all well and good, but in its raw form, it's very non-interactive: the text that you put in the HTML tags just kind of sits there.
 That's boring.
 Also, it's not very organized; everything you want to display on web page, you're usually going to have to put in one single file, which can get kind of sprawling and messy.
 (Unless you use iframes, which introduce other complications, like figuring out what size they should be.)
 There are a lot of systems that promise to give you the ability to write organized, interactive HTML: React, Svelte, Web Components, Angular, etc, but the one I have chosen to look at today is called Vue.
 And if you go to this StackBlitz link, *(TODO: add link)* you're going to be able to write some HTML within the Vue framework.

 So, as we can see, there are three basic sections in a Vue file.
 We have the `<template>` section, which is where you put HTML; we'll see why it's called "template" in a second.
 There's the `<script setup>` section, which is where you can put JavaScript code that makes your HTML changeable and interactive.
-And there's the `<style>` section, which is where you put CSS that lets you change the style and layout of your HTML.
+And there's the `<style scoped>` section, which is where you put CSS that lets you change the style and layout of your HTML.

 ```html
 <template>